Spatio-Temporal-Lab/start-db-doc/docs/start-db-sql-reference.md

   - Specifies columns of a table.
   - Each column has a column name and type definition.
 See [Data Types]
-  - Onle one column can be marked as Primary KEY
+  - Onle one column can be marked as PRIMARY KEY

 - table_option
   - Specify table storage engine. `hbase` is the only and default value for now.